cjripple/DH110-SEM1F/assignment05/README.md

 ## Reflection

 This exercise was a lot of fun becuase it's the part where all the research and background starts to develop into creativity.
 We can now make informed layout decisions since we know the paint points and goals that our user is trying to complete.
+For the first feature suguestion, the "Get Help" page, this wireflow took a while to make.
+I constructed it by sketching it, then cut and paste the image into fragments.
+I then had to take a big deep dive into the website and understand the content across the whole site so I could organize the most important web pages into groups so they would be easy to find.